ravona/codeplay/topics/programming/functional-programming/functional-programming.md

 # Functional Programming (FP)

-## Intro

 ### What is functional programming?

 Functional programming is a programming paradigm where programs are constructed by composing independent functions together to produce some desired result.

 Some well knows FP languages include: Clojure, Erlang, Haskell, and Scala

-_mnemonic_: imagine you are the owner and CEO of a successful shoe factory called "FP Shoes" inc. Each worker is fulfilling a function at the production line and passes the result of his work to the next worker until the shoes are packed and ready to be shipped.

 ### What are the benefits or applying FP to your project?